 Option 1 – Try checking the connection with the boot drive

-If you have a custom computer that comes with a cabinet, you might want to open it and remove any connected power supply and then check the wires.
+If you have a custom computer that comes with a cabinet, you might want to open it and remove any connected power supply, and then check the wires.
 As you know, drives are connected with the motherboard using a cable.
 So all you have to do is check if both ends are connected properly and make sure that the connection is not loose.
 You could also try to unplug the cable and plug it back in.

 Option 2 – Try changing the boot order

 You might also want to try changing the boot order of your computer.
 Each time a computer boots, the BIOS or the UEFI follows a boot order.
-It is the one that tells where to first look for the boot drive and if for some reason, a USB is connected to your computer and the first boot device found is the USB, then you have resolved the problem.
+It is the one that tells where to first look for the boot drive and if for some reason, a USB is connected to your computer and the first boot device found in the USB, then you have resolved the problem.
 All you have to do is to remove the USB device and boot or go into the BIOS and change the boot order yourself.

 Option 3 – Try to rebuild the BCD files

-The next thing you can do to resolve the issue is to rebuild Boot Configuration Data or BCD files.
+The next thing you can do to resolve the issue is to Rebuild Boot Configuration Data or BCD files.

-- You can start by booting into the installation environment for Windows 10 from an installation media.
+You can start by booting into the installation environment for Windows 10 from an installation media.

-- After that, click on Repair your computer and on the blue screen, select Troubleshoot and then select the Advanced options menu.
+After that, click on Repair your computer and on the blue screen, select Troubleshoot and then select the Advanced options menu.

-- From there, select Command Prompt and once you open it, enter each one of the commands given below by sequence.
+From there, select Command Prompt and once you open it, enter each one of the commands given below by sequence.

-- Once you’re done executing the commands given above, type “exit” to close the Command Prompt window and then restart your computer and see if it fixed the “Boot Device Not Found” error.
+Once you’re done executing the commands given above, type “exit” to close the Command Prompt window and then restart your computer and see if it fixed the “Boot Device Not Found” error.

 Option 4 – Try setting the System Partition to Active